-Even though there is a strong feeling that a true programmer uses Linux in their work, this statement is not really close to the truth.
-At least, according to this Stack Overflow survey 2021:
+Although there is a strong feeling that a true programmer uses Linux in their work, this statement is not really close to the truth.
+At least according to this Stack Overflow survey 2022:

 There are a ton of reasons why a developer might want to use WSL2 with PostgreSQL onboard, but let’s name a few: